-Her recommendation was to use chest freezer, not stand-up styles as a DIY cheese cave.
+Her recommendation was to use a chest freezer, not stand-up styles as a DIY cheese cave.
 I haven’t yet aged cheese in a chest freezer.
-But I did test the theory and found that the temperature control worked well and the humidity was almost perfect.
+However, I did test the theory and found that the temperature control worked well and the humidity was almost perfect.

 You’d have to get smart with your shelving design to age a lot of cheeses in a chest freezer.
 I imagined something like a 3-tiered dessert tray, except built for cheese rounds.
 That way I could lift out the shelves and cheeses in one go to flip them.

 I almost did that for my chest freezer.
 However, some of my family pitched in and got me the next option on the list.

 Wine fridges make a great DIY cheese cave.
 They are already designed to run close to the same temperatures as you need to age fine cheese.
 They also tend to be close to the humidity level you need.